splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/instrumentation/instrument-dotnet-application.rst

 The Splunk Distribution of OpenTelemetry .NET automatically instruments .NET applications, Windows services running .NET applications, and ASP.NET applications deployed on IIS.

-You can install the .NET instrumentation using the NuGet packages, a guided setup, or manual instructions.
+You can install the .NET instrumentation manually or using the NuGet packages.
+The manual instructions include the option to use a guided setup.
 The NuGet packages are the best method for avoiding dependency version conflicts, but are not well-suited for instrumenting multiple applications running on the same machine.
-Review the various installation methods on this page to identify the best method for your application environment.
+Review the :ref:`pre-checks <dotnet-pre-checks>` and the various installation procedures on this page to identify the best installation method for your application environment.

 To learn about automatic discovery, see :ref:`discovery_mode`.